 There is, of course, a story with the Marie de Medici Fountain.
 When the Palais du Luxembourg was being built and modelled after the Pitti Palace, so were the garden terraces and fountains.
 Originally named the Grotto of Luxembourg, the design of the Medici Fountain was influenced by the Buontalenti Fountain found in the Boboli Gardens in Florence.

 With the redesign of Paris under Baron Georges Eugene Haussmann in the 1860s, the Medici fountain was threatened to be destroyed.
-In the end, it was saved by the architect of the Palais du Luxembourg, Alphonse de Gisors, and moved thirty metres, one stone at a time.
+In the end, it was saved by the architect of the Luxembourg Palace, Alphonse de Gisors, and moved thirty metres, one stone at a time.

 Read More | You are smack dab in the middle of St Germain while at the Jardin du Luxembourg.
 Here’s my full guide on what to do in Saint Germain des Prés.
 And, the Luxembourg Gardens borders the 5th arrondissement, the Latin Quarter.
 Wander towards the Pantheon and discover all the best things to do in the Latin Quarter.

 The sculptures were commissioned by Louis-Philippe, King of France from 1830 to 1848 and honour twenty queens, saints, and celebrities who through their lives and work greatly influenced the country.
 There are quite a few queens such as Sainte Bathilde, Queen of France from 626 – 680 and Queen Mathilde, Duchesse de Normandie, from 1031 – 1083.
-I enjoy studying their faces and imagining their lives.
+One of my favourite things to do in the Luxembourg Gardens is study their faces and imagine their lives.

 My favourite is Sainte Genevieve.
 I’ve always had a soft spot for Sainte Genevieve, Patron Saint of Paris, who lived from 423 to 512.
 She inspired the people of Paris with these words in 451, “Get down on your knees and pray.
 I know it.
 I see it.
 The Huns will not come.”
 She is said to have saved Paris from an imminent attack by Attila the Hun.